SciTools/iris/docs/iris/gallery_code/README.rst

 `jupyter notebook <https://jupyterlab.readthedocs.io/en/stable/>`_,
 these links are at the bottom of the page.

-In order to successfuly view the jupyter notebook locally so you may experiment with the code you will need an environment setup with the appropriate dependencies, see :ref:`installing_iris` for instructions.
+In order to successfully view the jupyter notebook locally so you may experiment with the code you will need an environment setup with the appropriate dependencies, see :ref:`installing_iris` for instructions.
 Ensure that ``iris-sample-data`` is installed as it is used in the gallery.